mortie/easy-makefile/README.md

 # Easy Makefile

-This is a makefile designed to be dropped in to a project and for the most part "just work" after a little bit of configuration in a `conf.mk` file.
+This is a makefile designed to be dropped in to a project and for the most part "just work" after a little bit of configuration in a `config.mk` file.

 Make is a great tool, but I remember how hard it was to learn.
 It's very different from most other build systems.
 It's my hope that this file can be